Datatypes and Modifiers in C++

-These are the data types which are predefined and are wired directly into the compiler. eg: int, char etc.
+These are the datatypes which are predefined and are wired directly into the compiler.
+For eg:

-These are the type, that user creates as a class.
-In C++ these are classes where as in C it was implemented by structures.
+These are the type, that user creates as a class or a structure.
+In C++ these are classes where as in C language user-defined datatypes were implemented as structures.

 |Without any Value|

-Enumerated type declares a new type-name and a sequence of value containing identifiers which has values starting from 0 and incrementing by 1 every time.
+Enumerated type declares a new type-name along with a sequence of values containing identifiers which has values starting from 0 and incrementing by 1 every time.

 enum day(mon, tues, wed, thurs, fri) d;

-Specifiers modify the meanings of the predefined built-in data types and expand them to a much larger set.
-There are four data type modifiers in C++, they are:
+In C++, special words(called modifiers) can be used to modify the meaning of the predefined built-in data types and expand them to a much larger set.
+There are four datatype modifiers in C++, they are: